EmileePetrie/Notebook/Module-1.md/paradata.md/bibliography.md

 Hutchinson, E. (2011). ‘“The Dress of His Nation” Romney’s Portrait of Joseph Brant’, <i>Winterthur Portfolio</i>, 45(2), pp. 209-227.

-Latour, Bruno, and A. Lowe.
-(2011).
+Latour, B. and Lowe, A. (2011).
 ‘The Migration of the Aura – or How to Explore the Original Through Its Facsimiles’, in Bartscherer, T. and Coover, R. (eds.) <i>Switching Codes.
 Thinking Through Digital Technology in the Humanities and the Arts</i>.
 Chicago: University of Chicago Press, pp. 275-297.

 LULU Software.
 (2018) <i>Soda PDF</i>.
 N.A.: LULU Software.